 The main reason why you can’t fit orthotics/inserts inside your kids’ sandals is because the orthotics will move too much inside the sandals and your child won’t get any of the benefits that the orthotics have to offer.

 The second reason why you can’t fit an orthotic inside you kids’ sandals is because sandals don’t provide any ankle support, since they all come with a soft heel counter.
 Certain sandals offer more arch support than others, but there are no sandals that provide ankle support.

 Do you know what the heel counter of the shoes is?
 The heel counter is what provides ankle support and also helps keep the orthotic in place.
 The heel counter of the shoe is the back part of the shoe, and the firmer it is, the better.
 Take a look at the picture below for clarification:

-There are no children’s sandal that comes with a firm heel counter.
+There are no children’s sandals that come with a firm heel counter.
 Let’s take a look at the picture below for clarification:

 When I am pressing on the heel counter of the sandal, it easily bends since it’s non-supportive.

-The third reason why you can’t fit orthotics in sandals is that it’s highly likely that the orthotics/inserts will get wet and you will end up ruining them.
+The third reason why you can’t fit orthotics inside your kids’ sandals is that it’s highly likely that the orthotics/inserts will get wet and you will end up ruining them.

-So, you might be asking yourself: What type of shoes should I provide for my child during the summer time that will offer good support?
+So, you might be asking yourself: What type of shoes should I provide for my children during the summer time that will offer good support for their feet?

-If you have a child that needs extra support from his or her sandals, here you can find the most supportive styles made by Keen:
+If you have a child that needs extra support from his or her sandals, here you can find the most supportive styles made by the shoe company Keen: